 Wáng Zǐjiē

-Wáng Zǐjiē:a herbalist of the Qing dynasty, at a young age, he was studying Confucianism as a candidate for the imperial examination, he devoted himself to medicine while studying Confucianism, and studies it for more than 20 years, later became a famous herbalist.
+Wáng Zǐjiē: a herbalist of the Qing dynasty.
+From a young age, he studied Confucianism as a candidate for the imperial examinations; he devoted himself to medicine while studying Confucianism and studied it for over 20 years.
+He later became a renowned herbalist.

 Wú Qiān

-Wú Qiān:He was a court physician, ever was assigned as a Yuan Pan of the Imperial Academy of Medicine during the Qianlong period.
-Wu Qian advocated Zhongjing's theory, author of the book Ding Zheng Shang Han Lun Zhu (the Revised Annotations on the Treatise on Cold-induced Diseases), Ding Zheng Jin Kui Yao Lue Zhu (the Revised Annotations on the Synopsis of the Golden Chamber).
+Wú Qiān:He was a court physician and was ever assigned as a Yuan Pan of the Imperial Academy of Medicine during the Qianlong period.
+He advocated Zhongjing's theory and was the author of the books Ding Zheng Shang Han Lun Zhu (the Revised Annotations on the Treatise on Cold-induced Diseases), and Ding Zheng Jin Kui Yao Lue Zhu (the Revised Annotations on the Synopsis of the Golden Chamber).

 Huáng Yùlù

-Huáng Yùlù:a well-known herbalist of the Qing dynasty and a representative of the Zunjing School (the loyal to classics school).There are fourteen kinds of his works survived till today, eleven are medical books, he has incisive views on ancient works Nei Jing (the Inner Canon), Nan Jing (the Difficult Classic), Shang Han Lun (the Treatise on Cold-induced Diseases), Jin Kui Yao Lue (the Synopsis of the Golden Chamber).
+Huáng Yùlù: a well-known herbalist of the Qing dynasty and a representative of the Zunjing School (the Loyal to Classics School).
+Fourteen of his works have survived to this day; eleven of these are medical books.
+He had incisive views on the ancient works Nei Jing (The Inner Canon), Nan Jing (The Difficult Classic), Shang Han Lun (The Treatise on Cold-induced Diseases) and Jin Kui Yao Lue (The Synopsis of the Golden Chamber).

 Shū Zhào

-Shū Zhào:a herbalist of the Qing dynasty, he was fond of medical prescriptions and learned medical skills from a famous herbalist Luo Zishang, a disciple of Yu Chang, and his medical skills were greatly improved, he is the author of Shang Han Ji Zhu (the Collected Annotations on the Treatise on Cold-induced Diseases), Shang Han Liu Jing Ding Fa (the Fixed Methods of the six-channels cold-induced diseases).
+Shū Zhào: a herbalist of the Qing dynasty, he was fond of medical prescriptions and learned medical skills from the famous herbalist Luo Zishang, who was a disciple of Yu Chang.
+His medical skills greatly improved as a result.
+He is the author of Shang Han Ji Zhu (the Collected Annotations on the Treatise on Cold-induced Diseases), and Shang Han Liu Jing Ding Fa (the Fixed Methods of the six-channels cold-induced diseases).

 Xú Dàchūn